heinc1010/BAMixChecker/README.md

 ```
 Additional recommended processing for accurate variant discovery using GATK is described at https://software.broadinstitute.org/gatk/best-practices/workflow?id=11165.

+* RNA-Seq BAM file

+Additional proper processing for RNA-seq data is instructed in https://gatkforums.broadinstitute.org/gatk/discussion/3891/calling-variants-in-rnaseq.

-To run BAMixChecker, indicating the bam files directory path with the -d option or a list of bam files with the -l option is required.
+To run BAMixChecker, indicating the BAM files directory path with the -d option or a list of BAM files with the -l option is required.

 For the latter, the list can be formatted either as:

-* One bam file on each line.
+* One BAM file on each line.
 BAMixChecker checks the file names and evaluates whether the files are paired based on the file name.
  If you want to compare files only by genotype, you can use the '--OFFFileNameMatching' option.
 ```
   /path/Tumor_01.bam